phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 // added the first two; 4 was ignored
 ```

-That may seem a little silly, but functions have access to an additional variable inside their body called [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), which is an array-like object holding all of the values passed to the function.
+Functions have access to an additional variable inside their body called [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), which is an array-like object holding all of the values passed to the function.
 Let's re-write the add function to take as many values as we want:

 ```javascript
 function add() {